 - Donating your life insurance policy allows you to receive an immediate income tax deduction for the cash surrender value of the policy.

-- You can give a significant gift to the EER without affecting your current income.
+- You can give a significant gift to the AFF without affecting your current income.

 This provides a means for you to contribute to the AIUM either by giving a specific dollar amount, an asset, or a portion of your estate through a will or living trust.